 I completed my Ayurvedic Health Counselor degree from Kripalu School of Ayurveda in 2016.
 During my clinical internship portion of Ayurveda School, I attend an extended meditation retreat in my home state of Minnesota.
 Here, at the Prairie Farm Retreat Center, the idea for an Urban Monastery was born.
 Since I was 15, I’ve had a daily meditation practice, attended multiple silent meditation retreats per year, and lived in various forms of monastic households.
 I was ready to take my practice to the next level and infuse my day with as much practice as possible with other dedicated yogis.

 It was in this setting, in a semi-monastic household in Minneapolis, Minnesota where Herban Ayurveda was born.
 A housemate at the Urban Monastery had been farming a certified organic property for a few decades and invited me to join.
 So in 2016, I quit my day job working as a wellness analyst and started farming full time.
 Even though farming and running my own business has been the most challenging work I’ve ever done, I feel so grateful that I’ve found my way to be of service to this earth and community.

 Work with Me

-Through Zoom or in person locally, work with me one-on-one to address your specific needs and concerns.
+Through Zoom only (due to covid-19 pandemic), work with me one-on-one to address your specific needs and concerns.
 Please read below for more information and reach out with any questions!

 Each season, I welcome a few interns to work with me at the organic medicinal herb farm in River Falls, WI.
 Interns spend time directly with the plants and gain invaluable hands-on experience.

 Ayurvedic Health Coaching

 Ayurveda is simply a term that means living with wisdom.
 It is a living, breathing system of holistic wellness.
 It is a lens in which to view the world, the body, and the mind.